travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

     maxResults=1&key=BingMapsKey
 ```

-we are returned the followng response (truncated for simplicity):
+This query returns the following response (truncated for simplicity):

 ```json
 {